ai-atoms/milady-docs/src/contents/general.rst

 Contact
 -------

-You can send us an `email`_ we will be happy to answer.
+You can send us `an email`_ we will be happy to answer.

-.. _email link: ai.unseen.group@gmail.com
+.. _an email: ai.unseen.group@gmail.com

 They appreciate and use MiLaDy
 ------------------------------